thoughtworks/HeartBeat/README.md

 - Formula for ‘Dev Change Failure Rate': the number of build for (Status = failed)/the number of build for [（Status = passed & Valid = true）+ the number of build for (status=failed)]

 ![Image 3-30](https://cdn.jsdelivr.net/gh/au-heartbeat/data-hosting@main/readme/14.png)\
-_Image 3-30，Change Failure Rate Report_
+_Image 3-30，Dev Change Failure Rate Report_

 ### 3.4.8 Dev Mean time to recovery
-- Definition for ‘Dev Mean time to recovery': this metrics alse defined based on development, it records how long it generally takes to restore when pipeline failed, and If this value is less than 8 hours, it means ‘red does not last overnight’, which means our repair speed is relatively good.
+- Definition for ‘Dev Mean time to recovery': this metrics is also different from the official definition of Mean time to recovery.
+This metrics comes from pipeline, and it records how long it generally takes to restore when pipeline failed, and If this value is less than 8 hours, it means ‘red does not last overnight’, which means our repair speed is relatively good.
 - Formula for ‘Dev Mean time to recovery': sum[he time difference from the first fail to the first pass for deployment completed time]/ the number of repairs

 ![Image 3-31](https://cdn.jsdelivr.net/gh/au-heartbeat/data-hosting@main/readme/15.png)\